ECP-VeloC/KVTree/README.md

 KVTree was originally part of the SCR Library.

+Details on the library can be found in the [User API docs](https://ecp-veloc.github.io/component-user-docs/group__kvtree.html).

 ## Quickstart

 KVTree uses the CMake build system and we recommend out-of-source builds.